fumitoh/FormulaModeler/README.rst

 FormulaModeler
 ==============
-Formula Modeler (FML) is an Excel add-in tool for building and runnign mathematical models entirely in Excel VBA.
+Formula Modeler (FML) is an Excel add-in tool for building and running mathematical models entirely in Excel VBA.
 FML is open-source and written entirely in VBA.

 Motivation